 Bat Bugs vs. Bed Bugs

 Keith's Pro Tips

-"Pest-proofing your home and regular maintenance of yard with pruning, mowing, and quarterly applications of Supreme IT prevents bats from roosting.
+"Pest-proofing your home and regular maintenance of the yard with pruning, mowing, and quarterly applications of Supreme IT prevents bats from roosting.
 By eliminating these factors, bat bugs are less likely to be carried into your home by bats."

+Bat Bugs vs. Bed Bugs